diffgram/diffgram/README.md

 a single application.

 # What is Diffgram?
-Diffgram replaces multiple tools with one single application.
+Diffgram is multiple tools in one single application.
 1. [Ingest](#Ingest)
 2. [Store](#Store)
 3. [Workflow](#Workflow)